 - water for rinsing

 1. Preheat the oven to 350

-2. Remove the liver from the package, and with a sharp knife, carefully cut the liver into pieces approximately 1.5 - 2" in size.
+2. Remove the liver from the package and rinse it with water.
+Tap water is fine.
+Using a sharp knife, carefully cut the liver into pieces approximately 1.5 - 2" in size.

 3. Place them on a parchment-lined baking sheet and roast for 30 minutes.

 4. When the roasting time is up, reduce the temperature on your stove to the lowest it can possibly go.
 190F or lower is ideal. (see notes).

 5. Let the treats dehydrate for 3 - 5 hours.
 The treats will darken to almost a black color and become hard.

 6. Store them in an airtight container in the fridge. (see notes!!)